 - 1 t kosher salt

 - 1 T olive oil

 - 2 T butter, room temperature

-- 1 small clove garlic, minced or mashed to a paste
+- 1 clove garlic minced or mashed to a paste

-- Caramelizing onions takes some time but not much work, so just get them going an hour or so before dinner and by the time you are ready, they will be ready.
-Slice 1 onion into ‘half moons’ and saute in a little olive oil, salt and pepper on LOW heat for about an hour until they are a deep brown color, stir occasionally and add a splash of water if they get too dry. (do them in a separate pan than the pork)
+- Caramelizing onions takes some time but not much work, so start them first.
+Slice 1 onion into half moons and saute in a little olive oil, salt and pepper on LOW heat for about an hour until they are a deep brown color, stir occasionally and add a splash of water if they get too dry. (do them in a separate pan than the pork)

 - Preheat oven to 375°, convection bake.
 Preheat a cast iron skillet or large oven safe fry pan to medium high heat.
 Rub the pork with brown sugar, salt and pepper.
-Add oil to pan and sear the pork until golden brown on all sides, including the ends (hold it up with tongs), get a nice crispy crust on the outside
+Add oil to pan and sear the pork until golden brown on all sides, including the ends (hold it up with tongs), get a nice crispy crust on the outside.

-- Transfer the skillet to the oven and roast for about 50 minutes, flipping the roast with tongs about every 15 minutes.
+- Transfer the skillet to the oven and roast for about 40-50 minutes, flipping the roast with tongs about every 15 minutes.
 The internal temperature when done should be 145°.
 The cooking time can vary depending on the size of your roast, or if you used a pork tenderloin it may only need 25 minutes, so check the temperature each time you flip it to determine when it's done.

-- Meanwhile combine all other ingredients for the butter and mix well with a fork.
-The butter can be made ahead of time and kept in the fridge, or made in a larger quantity and frozen for later use – great on Salmon, steak, chicken, pasta, bread, etc. You only need about 1 Tablespoon for this recipe so freeze the other half.
+- Meanwhile combine all ingredients for the butter and mix well with a fork.
+The butter can be made ahead of time and kept in the fridge or frozen for later use – great on Salmon, steak, chicken, pasta, bread, etc. You only need about 1 Tablespoon for this recipe so freeze the other half.